peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `Collection<CBORObject> getKeys()`<br>
  Gets a collection of the keys of this CBOR object in an undefined order.
 * `com.upokecenter.numbers.EInteger getMostInnerTag()`<br>
+ Gets the last defined tag for this CBOR data item, or -1 if the item is untagged.
 * `com.upokecenter.numbers.EInteger getMostOuterTag()`<br>
+ Gets the outermost tag for this CBOR data item, or -1 if the item is untagged.
 * `BigInteger getOutermostTag()`<br>
  Deprecated.
 Use MostOuterTag instead.